 One World Futbol Project is working with CNN’s Erin Burnett/OutFront on their OutFront Outreach campaign “Balls to Mali.”
 The campaign will send nearly indestructible One World Futbols to organizations working on the ground with Mali’s refugee children.

-During what Amnesty International called “the worst human rights situation in 50 years,” 250,000 people fled Mali when Islamic militants, with links to Al-Qaeda, took control of the northern part of the country.
+During what Amnesty International called “the worst human rights situation in 50 years,” 250,000 people fled Mali when Islamic militants with links to Al-Qaeda took control of the northern part of the country.

 CNN OutFront first reported on the crisis during the coup in March, and Erin Burnett became the first U.S. anchor to broadcast live and on-site from a Malian refugee camp, just miles from the country’s border.
-One of the most disturbing things that touched Erin from her times at the camp was watching young children at the camp playing with small dead birds as toys and asking her for soccer balls.
+One of the most disturbing things that touched Erin from her time at the camp was watching young children at the camp playing with small dead birds as toys and asking her for soccer balls.

 Give One World Futbols

-Hoping to improve the situation, Erin Burnett OutFront has teamed up with the One World Futbol Project to give a platform for people to donate One World Futbols to organizations working with youth in the camps.
-Because the One World Futbol never needs a pump and never goes flat even when punctured, it is the ideal ball for the harsh environment where the Malian refugees are currently living.
+Hoping to improve the situation, Erin Burnett OutFront has teamed up with One World Futbol Project to give a platform for people to donate One World Futbols to organizations working with youth in the camps.
+Because the One World Futbol never needs a pump and never goes flat, even when punctured, it is the ideal ball for the harsh environment where the Malian refugees are currently living.